Obtaining a Marriage License in Massachusetts

 How old ?
 The legal age to marry in Massachusetts is 18

-Cost: MA stipulates $4 for the license but allows cities and towns to set their own fee.
-Typically $10 - $15
+Cost: Cities and towns set their own fee.
+Typically $10 – $15

 No blood test required.